anlane611/anlane611.github.io/_pages/cv.md

   * "Navigating Young Adulthood with LGMD"
   * Speak Foundation Conference

-* December 2018: Invited speaker
+* Dec.
+2018: Invited speaker
   * "An Introduction to Emory Biostatistics"
   * Association for Women in Mathematics Seminar
   * Agnes Scott College